What is an Explanatory Essay

 So, wrapping everything mentioned above, an explanatory essay is a piece of academic writing that is used to demonstrate ideas, explanations, and points of view in a non-biased way.

 With a bit of dedication and time, anyone can master explanatory essay writing.
 If you have done your research beforehand and have a clear idea of what the point of your essay is, all that is left to do is write.
-Still, if there are some issues you want to clarify, we always have your back.
+Still, if there are some issues you want to clarify, our essay writing service always have your back.